-MassSolar is Working, Inc. (“MassSolar”) is a 501(c)(3) organization working to establish a renewable energy economy, ensure fair compensation for solar owners and provide access to solar for everyone in the Commonwealth.
+MassSolar is Working, Inc. (“MassSolar”) is a 501(c)(3) organization working to establish a renewable energy economy, ensure fair compensation for solar owners and provide equitable access to solar for everyone in the Commonwealth.
 Contact MassSolar here.

 Meet our Board